 We took off from Toronto on Air Canada in a February snow storm, and connected on Continental through Cleveland and Houston to Quito, Ecuador.
 The next morning we flew AeroGal to Santa Cruz Island in the Galapagos Islands.

 So what is a Galapagos island hopping tour?
 We stayed on three islands, Santa Cruz, Floreana and, Isabella.
-Map of Galapagos In Santa Cruz, we stayed at the Adventura Lodge on arrival, and the Adventura Dive Lodge on departure.
+You can see on the Map of Galapagos that there are quite a few islands, all volcanic, somewhat like Hawaii.
+In Santa Cruz, we stayed at the Adventura Lodge on arrival, and the Adventura Dive Lodge on departure.
 Our cabins on Floreana were very isolated and on limited solar power, so the night sky was amazing.
 A favorite was Isabella where we stayed in a small ‘dive lodge’ right on a sand beach.

 Our travel between islands was on 30 foot speed boats that took about 2 hours dock to dock.
+This explains us using the term island hopping.
 On these sea journeys we were entertained by dolphins who surfed our boat’s wake.
-On island our transportation varied between vans and homemade jitneys.
+On land our transportation varied between vans and homemade jitneys.

 Our tour was all inclusive.
 Breakfasts and dinners were fresh local food and very relaxed.
 Typically wine and beer were in a ice chest and purchased on an honor basis.
 Lunches were in cafes and small restaurants, and varied based on that day’s schedule.

-This is the second of three blogs on our Galapagos Island Hopping trip.
-Check out the first blog Lonesome George and the Galapagos Islands
+This is one of four posts on our Galapagos Island Hopping trip.
+You will find the following of interest, Galapagos by LandGalapagos: Time well spent! and Lonesome George and the Galapagos Islands